cloudposse/terraform-aws-security-group/README.md

 ## Examples

-Here is an example of using this module:
+We have an example of using this module:
 - [`examples/complete`](https://github.com/cloudposse/terraform-aws-security-group/examples/complete) - complete example of using this module